intheswim/lzw16/README.md

-Original versions  written in 1996 had maximum codes of 12-13 bits also in  part due  to memory  constraints  of DOS  and eary Windows; 15-bit maximum on  modern computers gives more that adequate compresion for LZW while  taking advantage of vastly larger available memory.
+Original versions  written in 1996 had maximum codes of 12-13 bits also in  part due  to memory  constraints  of DOS  and eary Windows; 15-bit maximum on  modern computers gives more than adequate compresion for LZW while  taking advantage of much larger available memory.

 </pre>